 Bulk Mode and Feature Processing

-Where bulk mode is supported, features may appear to output in bunches.
-Although feature order from a single output port remains intact, when bunches of features are output through multiple ports of a transformer (such as the Passed and Failed ports of the Tester), unexpected results may occur in workspaces that rely on feature ordering from joined output ports.
+Where bulk mode is supported, features may appear to output in chunks.
+Although feature order from a single output port remains intact, when chunks of features are output through multiple ports of a transformer (such as the Passed and Failed ports of the Tester), unexpected results may occur in workspaces that rely on feature ordering from joined output ports.
 In these scenarios, we recommend that you do not upgrade any transformers to their 2019.1 or later versions, or revise your workspaces so they do not rely on feature ordering from joined output ports.